LiamDev06/HarvardCS50/README.md

 ## About
 This repository contains my code snippets and personal solutions to problem sets from the 2024 Harvard CS50x course.
 CS50x is an online version of Harvard University's introductory computer science course, offered through [edX](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science).
-Despite being online, it offers the same experience as someone who takes it in-class regarding lecture material, notes, problem sets and more.
+Despite being online, it offers the same experience as someone who takes it in-person when it comes to lecture material, notes, problem sets and more.
-**This is not meant** to be a way of providing others with completed solutions to the course, but rather a way for me to showcase my personal computer science and programming knowledge.
+**This is not meant** to be a way of providing others with completed solutions to the course, but rather a way for me to showcase my personal computer science and programming skills and knowledge.

 ## Course Overview
 ### Week 0: Scratch